utsaslab/script_optfs/README.md

-# Script_Optfs #
+# AutoOsync #
-### What is Script_Optfs? ###
+### What is AutoOsync? ###
-Script_Optfs is a conversion tool, capable of converting libraries that use `fsync` pessimistically to be compatible with the Optimistic File System ([OptFS](https://github.com/utsaslab/optfs)).
+AutoOsync is a conversion tool, capable of converting libraries that use `fsync` pessimistically to be compatible with the Optimistic File System ([OptFS](https://github.com/utsaslab/optfs)).
 OptFS is a linux-ext4 variant that implements [Optimistic Crash Consistency](http://research.cs.wisc.edu/adsl/Publications/optfs-sosp13.pdf) which essentially makes the same level of guarantee as Pessimistic Crash Consistency (`fsync()` after every write) with sometimes the same speed as Probabilistic Crash Consistency (never calling `fsync()`).

-This means that you can easily speed up the writes in your program by switching to OptFS and running Script_Optfs on the libraries that are in charge of persistence.
+This means that you can easily speed up the writes in your program by switching to OptFS and running AutoOsync on the libraries that are in charge of persistence.

 ### Getting Setup ###
 #### Script Dependencies ####